 Welcome to Bioartsense Aquarelle in the region of Lüneburg!

-Discover my pictures in the gallery or in my online shop, where you can find originals, fine art prints, greeting cards, bookmarks and more.
+I invite you to discover my watercolours in the gallery or online shop, where originals, art prints, greeting cards and much more are waiting for you.

-Because I am a biologist with a creative, artistic heart who wants to combine both sides with sense and purpose.
+Because I am a biologist with a creative, artistic heart who wants to combine both passions with sense and purpose.

 If you would like to know more about me or meet me in person at an event, you have two more options here...